luccahuguet/rustifier/README.md

 ## Disclaimer

-This project is experimental and has been tested primarily on a specific machine.
+This project is experimental and has been tested primarily on a specific machine, a Lenovo Ideapad 320 running COSMIC 24.04 PopOS.
 Users should exercise caution when installing and use at their own risk.
 It's recommended to review the installation scripts and understand the changes that will be made to your system before proceeding.